apicco/trajectory_alignment/wiki/Installation.md

 To plot the trajectories of the examples we use [matplotlib](http://matplotlib.org/).
 This library is not necessary to use the functionalities of the package.

-To install the Trajectory Alignment package download the latest version of the package from [here](https://github.com/apicco/trajectory_alignment/archive/master.zip) or visit my [github repository](https://github.com/apicco/trajectory_alignment).
+To install the Trajectory Alignment package download the latest version of the package from [here](https://github.com/apicco/trajectory_alignment/archive/master.zip) or visit the [github repository](https://github.com/apicco/trajectory_alignment).

 In the folder that you downloaded there is a `setup.py` file.
 From the shell type: